pjchick/pjchick.github.io/content/posts/Y.A.R.P! - Yet Another Relay comPuter!.md

 ## These goals include:-
 - Support ALL logic gate functions (AND, OR, NAND, NOR, XOR, XNOR, NOT).
-- Add Subtract, increment and decrement.
+- Add Subtract, increment and decrement in hardware.
-- a Stack with PUSH, POP and PEEK (Circular buffer).
+- A stack with PUSH, POP and PEEK (Circular buffer).
-- a basic hardware interrupt.
+-  Basic hardware interrupts.

 ## Side projects (so far) include:
 - Building some form of paper tape reader / writer (for 12-bit data!)